Faculty & Staff

 Global Education Oregon (previously known as Study Abroad) offers study abroad programs on five continents for undergraduate students from schools throughout the U.S. GEO Course Equivalencies helps students and advisors determine how courses from GEO will apply toward UO requirements.

-Group-Satisfying and Multicultural courses count toward partial fulfillment of bachelor's degree requirements under the following groups and categories:
+Area-Satisfying and Cultural Literacy courses count toward partial fulfillment of bachelor's degree requirements under the following groups and categories:

 |Arts & Letters (A&L)